maxwu/selenide-genre-clawer/README.md

 -[X] Query google about the song's genre;

   - [X] Resolved Exception handling in Page Object with Selenide.

+  - [X] Improve the success rate (now it is 83% after introduced multiple keywords to query with google)

 The genre list for top 100 billboard songs is accessible on [Github Link](https://github.com/maxwu/selenide-toy/blob/master/BB_top100_genres.yaml)

-In general, 47.96% of songs in list have easily patterned Google genre query results.
+In general, __83%__ of songs in list have easily patterned Google genre query results.
+(With multiple google query options, the success rate increased from 47.96% to 83%)

 The sample of first 10 songs genre query results: